ListerLab/HOME/README.md

 **DMR detection for two group comparison: Pairwise**

 ```
-HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -a [sample1_fullpath]	 -b [sample2_fullpath] 	-o [output_directorypath]
+HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -i [sample_file_fullpath] 	-o [output_directorypath]
 ```

 *Note: In case of replicates for each sample separate them by space.
 Please check the number of cores to use and set them by npp parameter (default is 8).
 Also for non-CG DMR prediction for huge genomes like mammalian genome use parameter -sin.*

 Example:
 ```
-HOME-pairwise 	-t CG 	-a ./testcase/CG/sample1_rep1.txt  ./testcase/CG/sample1_rep2.txt 	-b ./testcase/CG/sample2_rep1.txt  ./testcase/CG/sample2_rep2.txt 	-o ./outputpath
+HOME-pairwise 	-t CG 	-i ./testcase/sample_file_CG.tsv 	-o ./outputpath
 ```
 Required arguments:
 ```
  -t --type 	        Type of DMRs (CG /CHH/CHG/CHN/CNN)

--a --pathsample1 	 path of sample1 (replicates should be separated by space)

--b --pathsample2  	path of sample2 (replicates should be separated by space)
+ -i --samplefilepath Sample file containing sample names and sample path; the file should be tab seperated

--o --outputpath 	  path to the output directory
+ -o --outputpath 	  Path to the output directory
 ```

 Optional arguments:
 ```
 Parameter                 default    description
    -sc  --SVMscorecutoff  0.1        the score from the classifier for each C position
    -p   --pruncutoff      0.1        the SVM score checked for consecutive C’s from both ends to refine the boundaries.
    -ml  --minlength       50         minimum length of DMRs required to be reported
    -ncb --numcb           5          minimum number of C’s present between DMRs to keep them seperate
    -md  -–mergedist 		    500	       maximum distance allowed between DMRs to merge
    -npp --numprocess 		   8       	  number of cores to be used
--mc  --minc			              5 	      minimum number of C’s in a DMR
+   -mc  --minc			         3 	        minimum number of C’s in a DMR
    -d   --delta			        0.1     	  minimum average difference in methylation required in a DMR
    -prn --prunningC			    3 	        number of consecutives C’s to be considered for pruning for boundary refinement
    -sin --singlechrom     False      parallel the code for single chromosome
+   -ns --numsamples       all      number of samples to use for pairwise DMR calling; default takes all sample in the sample file          -sp --startposition    1st position     start position of sample in the sample file to use for pairwise DMR calling
+   -BSSeeker2 --BSSeeker2 False  input CGmap file from BS-Seeker2
 ```

 **Parameter –sc**